pdimens/mimick/docs/README.md

 │ --output-prefix  -o  output file prefix                                                          │ │                      [default: simulated/SIM]                                                    │
+│ --output-type    -O  output format of FASTQ files                                                │ │ --quiet          -q  0 all output, 1 no progress bar, 2 no output                                │
+│                      [default: 0]                                                                │
-│ --output-type    -O  output format of FASTQ files                                                │ │ --regions        -r  one or more regions to simulate, in BED format                              │ │ --threads        -t  number of threads to use for simulation                                     │ │                      [default: 2; x>=1]                                                          │
+│ --regions        -r  one or more regions to simulate, in BED format                              │ │ --threads        -t  number of threads to use for simulation                                     │ │                      [default: 2; x>=1]                                                          │